I just happened to see one of my Jewish friends yesterday, which was brilliant since Hanukkah started later that evening.

 “The case has got pork chops, spare ribs, loin steaks and sweet Italian and sage sausage,” he continued.

-“I’ve had Italian sausage, but never sage sausage.
-I might have to try yours,” I replied.
+“I’ve had Italian sausage, but never sage sausage,” I replied.
 “Though I would prefer to try it before I buy it.”

 He scratched his head.
 “Oh sorry, we don’t have any samples.”